Wet Wrap Therapy for Severe Eczema

 Credit: NIAID

-Although eczema is a common condition, severe forms of the disease can significantly affect health and quality of life.
+Severe forms of eczema can significantly affect health and quality of life.
 One common problem is the inability to sleep through the night because of extreme itching.
-This has detrimental effects not only on the eczema sufferer, but also on his or her parents or caregivers.
-After two days of wet wrap therapy at the NIH Clinical Center, this young eczema patient is resting comfortably after sleeping through the night.
+This has detrimental effects on both people with eczema and their caregivers.
+After two days of wet wrap therapy at the NIH Clinical Center, this young child with eczema is resting comfortably after sleeping through the night.

 Photo of bucket with skin creams and medicines